Vickers–Peerless armored car: Description

 By the time the Greek conflict involved both Germany and Great Britain, at least one of the armored cars was still in service, and supported British troops at Thessaloniki.

 It is unknown if any Vickers–Peerless cars survived the war, but none are known to exist today.

 Variants

-A Vickers–Peerless with a steel plate roof.
+A Vickers–Peerless (fully armored version).
 Note the latch opened at the front of the vehicle, and the crew inside.

 The Vickers–Peerless were very diverse in construction and, as such, many variations exist.
 The main difference between units was the style of the roof.
 Most of the vehicles' roofs were iron mesh, but a few were up-armored with steel roofs.

 The number of machine guns present was another common variation, numbering anywhere from 1 to 3.

 During the Greco-Italian War, the Vickers–Peerless trucks were still in service, and may have seen some scarce use against Italian forces.